IBM/aspera-cli/README.md

 When a secret or password is needed, it is possible to store in the secret vault.

 By default the vault is defined using option `secrets`.

+### Modern format: encrypted in config file

+It is possible to store and use secrets encrypted.
+For this use the `config vault` command.

+The vault can be initialized with `config vault init`

+Then secrets can be manipulated using commands:

+* `set`
+* `get`
+* `list`
+* `delete`

+Secrets must be uniquely identified by `url` and `username`.
+An optional description can be provided using option `value`.

+### Legacy format

-The value provided shall be a Hash, where keys are usernames (or access key id), and values are the associated secrets.
+The value provided can be a Hash, where keys are usernames (or access key id), and values are the associated password or secrets in clear.

 For example, choose a repository name, for example `my_secrets`, and populate it like this: